 Loss from operations

-Weighted average number of Common Shares used in computing basic and diluted net loss per share
+Weighted average number of shares of common stock used in computing net loss per share, basic and diluted